NLPSpace/RNN/README.md

-# In this project we will go over the implementation of RNN.
+# RNN implementation from Scratches.
 RNN is a very popular Deep Learning model Sequatial Task.